Discovery of the soft electronic modes of the trimeron order in magnetite: Materials and correspondence

-Finally, we argue that a plausible explanation for the existence of the observed electronic modes involves tunneling of polarons that give rise to the electrical polarization.
+Finally, we argue that a plausible explanation for the existence of the newly-discovered excitations involves tunneling of polarons that give rise to the electrical polarization.
 Specifically, we assume that a polaron can tunnel from one Fe site to the neighboring one with a matrix element $t_\text{eff}$.
 In this model, the excitations observed experimentally stem from the bonding-antibonding splitting $\Sigma$ = 2$t_\text{eff}$.
-From Fig. 3 of Ref. \cite{yamauchi2009ferroelectricity} we observe that in the 16 f.u. unit cell (112) atoms there are four such polarons: Two of the Fe$^{3+}$-type (labeled B14 and B14$^\prime$) and two of the Fe$^{2+}$-type (labeled B12 and B12$^\prime$).
-We consider a tunneling process through these sites.
-As a proxy to the single polaron barrier, we compute within DFT the barrier in which all four polarons move coherently to the next nearest neighbor site along the $a$-axis.
-This effectively produces a mirror image of the structure with the height of the barrier determined by symmetry by the energy difference between the non-polar \textit{P2/c} structure and the polar \textit{Cc} structure.
+From Fig. 3 of Ref. \cite{yamauchi2009ferroelectricity} we observe that in the primitive cell there are 16 sites of the Fe$^{2+}$ type.
+The number of Fe$^{2+}$ atoms in the different layers of the primitive cell (from layer 0/8 to 7/8) is 4, 2, 1, 1, 4, 2, 1, 1.
+It is natural to assume that the lowest-energy excitation comes from the layers with one Fe$^{2+}$ being the core of a trimeron which can tunnel to a neighboring Fe$^{3+}$ without being hindered by other trimerons.
+Such a process can arise along the $a$ direction (layers 2/8 and 6/8) or along the $b$ direction (layers 3/8 and 7/8).
+As a proxy to the single polaron barrier, we compute within DFT the barrier in which all four polarons move coherently to the next nearest neighbor site along the shortest Fe-Fe distance.
+This effectively produces a $C_2$-rotated image of the structure with the height of the barrier determined by symmetry from the energy required to displace the ions from a nonpolar configuration to the ferroelectric \textit{Cc} structure.
+A schematic representation of the coherent polaron tunneling mechanism is shown in Fig.~\ref{fig:FigS3}.
 We obtain that the barrier height is 87 meV per polaron, which agrees with the value that can be deduced from previous studies \cite{yamauchi2009ferroelectricity}.
 Next, we interpret this as the binding energy of a polaron ($E_p$) in a Holstein-like model.
-Using a Lang-Firsov transformation \cite{lang1963kinetic, ranninger1992two}, we can estimate the matrix element for coherent polaron hopping as $t_\text{eff}$ = $t$ $e^{-E_p/\omega_0}$, where $t$ is the bare electron hopping integral and $\omega_0$ is the effective phonon frequency.
+Using a Lang-Firsov transformation \cite{lang1963kinetic, ranninger1992two}, we can estimate the matrix element for coherent polaron hopping as $t_\text{eff}$ = $t$ $e^{-E_p/\hbar\omega_0}$, where $t$ is the bare electron hopping integral and $\hbar\omega_0$ is the effective phonon energy.
 We evaluate the energy scale associated with this process by substituting the relevant parameters for magnetite.
 The main displacements to stabilize the polaron are due to the oxygen atoms surrounding the polaron sites.
-Projecting the phonon density of states on these polaron Fe sites, we find a low-energy peak around 20 meV (Fig.~\ref{fig:FigS2}b).
-We interpret this as the characteristic phonon energy $\omega_0$.
+Projecting the phonon density of states on these polaron Fe sites, we find a low-energy peak around 20 meV (Fig.~\ref{fig:FigEx1}b).
+We interpret this as the characteristic phonon energy $\hbar\omega_0$.
 We extract the value of the direct Fe $d$-$d$ hopping from our DFT calculations, which yield a value of $t$ $\sim$ 200 meV.
 The latter is in agreement with a simple estimate that can be given by the Harrison method \cite{harrison2012electronic}, considering an Fe-Fe distance of 2.97 \AA.
 As a result, we obtain $\Sigma$ $\sim$ 5.2 meV, a value that lies on the same energy scale of the modes observed experimentally.
+One possible explanation for the observation of two low-energy modes in our experiments could be polaron tunneling in the two non-equivalent directions, $a$ and $b$.
+At low temperatures the trimerons form a crystal and they cannot diffuse, i.e. they are confined in the insulating state.
+The identified jumps are likely the lowest energy allowed in the trimeron lattice.
+As the temperature is raised, the confinement potential weakens and the polaron jumps become the precursor of the Drude peak \cite{lorenzana2001instability}.
+Thus, it is natural that the excitations soften and become overdamped as observed experimentally.